jiayuzhou/CSE491-2016Fall/README.md

 An introduction to the field of machine learning, including linear models for regression and classification, generative models, support vector machines and kernel methods, neural networks and deep learning, decision trees, unsupervised learning and dimension reduction.
 (3 credits)

 ## Student Learning Outcomes and Assessment
-Student learning outcomes include (1) understanding the foundation, major techniques, appli- cations, and challenges of machine learning; (2) the ability to apply basic machine learning algorithms for solving real-world problems.
+Student learning outcomes include (1) understanding the foundation, major techniques, applications, and challenges of machine learning; (2) the ability to apply basic machine learning algorithms for solving real-world problems.
 The learning outcomes will be assessed based on a combination of homework assignments and exams.

 ## Recommended Background
 In this course you will be extensively involved a variety of math topics, especially, linear algebra and matrix computation, basics about probability theory and numerical optimization.
 An online quiz will be available before the class for [self-assessment](https://github.com/jiayuzhou/CSE491-2016Fall/blob/master/assessment/SelfAssessment.pdf).